Draft Extended Stockton Coastal Management Program

 Our beaches and coastal areas are part of our Novocastrian lifestyle and identity, which is why it's vital we plan for their future.

-We've developed a draft Extended Stockton Coastal Management Program (CMP), outlining a long-term strategy for the coordinated management of the Stockton coastline, in line with the Coastal Management Act 2016.
+We developed the draft Extended Stockton Coastal Management Program (CMP), outlining a long-term strategy for the coordinated management of the Stockton coastline, in line with the Coastal Management Act 2016.

 The draft Extended Stockton CMP identifies coastal management risks like erosion and sea level rise, and the actions required to address these risks in a strategic and integrated way, as well as how and when these actions are to be implemented, their costs, and the proposed cost-sharing arrangements and other viable funding mechanisms for their implementation.